Pusty/writeups/corCTF2022/README.md

 ![](img/vmquacks_revenge_main.png)

 The program reads up to 0x80 characters from stdin and then inverts their order.
 It allocates 8 arrays that are used to store the transformed input in if it matches the required format.
-If it matches then after some integrity checks the transformed input is verified and either accepted or rejected.
+If it matches then, after some integrity checks, the transformed input is verified and either accepted or rejected.

 ![](img/vmquacks_revenge_scary.png)

-As a fail safe if somehow a wrong key is validated there is also hashing logic (which is also used to decrypt the flag from the right key), but we didn't find any colliding correct input, so this is luckily nothing for us to worry about.
+As a failsafe, if somehow a wrong key is validated, there is also hashing logic (which is also used to decrypt the flag from the right key), but we didn't find any colliding correct input, so this is luckily nothing for us to worry about.

 ![](img/vmquacks_revenge_format.png)

-The input format function mostly just verifies that our input has a format like "AAAAAAAA-BBBBBBBB-CCCCCCCC-DDDDDDDD-EEEEEEEE-FFFFFFFF-00000000-11111111" where all 8 characters there will be a `-` and the allowed characters are`A-Za-z0-9`.
+The input format function mostly just verifies that our input has a format like "AAAAAAAA-BBBBBBBB-CCCCCCCC-DDDDDDDD-EEEEEEEE-FFFFFFFF-00000000-11111111" where groups of 8 characters will be separated by a `-` and the remaining characters are `a-zA-Z0-9`.
 Interesting is the block of code that runs what we named "weirdify" on the input and then stores it in global memory.

 ![](img/vmquacks_revenge_weirdify.png)